pharo-contributions/OSSubprocess/README.md

 > Important: Do not load OSProcess project in the same image of OSSubprocess because the latter won't work.

 ## Introduction to the API
 OSSubprocess is quite easy to use but depending on the user needs, there are different parts of the API that could be used.
-We start with a basic example and later we show more complicated scanarios.
+We start with a basic example and later we show more complicated scenarios.

 ```Smalltalk
 OSSUnixSubprocess new